Oh, the irony!

 Or did I?

 “Why, I’ll bet I can get right on Amazon and find a device to put outside and transmit the sounds to an empty radio station or something.”

 “Surely someone on eBay has a device or plans I can buy to create such a thing, right?”

 Despite their marketing promises, I had questions not even the local Radio Shack could answer.
 I resigned myself to cobbling together a Class IV McGyver, scrounging up various PC and radio parts.
 That didn’t work either, and I dropped all action on this for a while.

 10 years have now gone by, and I can finally see the finish line.
 The current wireless prototype has been working well for weeks.
 Work is being done to redesign this for production in higher quantities, websites, logos, and marketing materials are being created, and partnerships are being sought and established, among other and multitudinous activities.
-I’m hopeful this will be ready for the 2018 Holiday Season.
+I’m hopeful this will be ready in limited quantities for the 2018 Holiday Season.
 It’s full speed ahead under that assumption.